 Lanolin can also cause allergic reactions and even poisoning if too much is ingested.
-For me, it’s scary to think I was rubbing a pesticide laden ointment onto my breasts and then feeding my baby believing it was safe for her to ingest, when in reality it isn’t.
+For me, it’s scary to think I was rubbing a pesticide-laden ointment onto my breasts and then feeding my baby believing it was safe for her to ingest.

 Not only is it not safe but, as I mentioned previously, it didn’t even work for me.
 There are some studies that have shown it is no more effective than leaving the breasts alone or rubbing expressed milk or olive oil on them.
 Another study showed the application of lanolin might even extend the healing time.